Energinet-DataHub/greenforce-frontend/backend/readme.md

 ## Reason

-To make it easier to run and debugge our microservices.
+To make it easier to run and debug our microservices.
 A backend directory has been added to the greenforce frontend monorepo where it is possible to clone the microservices that the BFF uses.

 ## Supported projects